canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 - **Returns:** {String} Returns the processed output from the content array.
 {: .lst-spcd}
 <!-- markdownlint-enable MD032 -->

+## Including content from the view in the Playbook dataset

+Normally the source of content for the Playbook dataset are the .md files in the /en and /fr directories.
+It is also possible to include content from the /views-vues directory.
+To do that, add the ``data-dpgn-data-include`` attribute to the content in question.

+- ``data-dpgn-data-include='{ "guideline": "8.2", "section": "checklist" }'``
+  - Adds the content to the checklist section of guideline 8.2
+- ``data-dpgn-data-include='{ "standard": "8", "section": "introduction" }'``
+  - Adds the content to the introduction of standard 8

+The content can only be added to a sub-section of a guideline or standard within the dataset.
+The supported sections are the named sections with the standard or guideline (``introduction`` in the case of a standard and ``introduction``, ``checklist``, ``guides`` or ``solutions`` in the case of a guideline).

+**Note:** When applying the attribute in Markdown files, the curly brackets need to be escaped:

+``- {: data-dpgn-data-include='&#123; "guideline": "8.2", "section": "checklist" &#125;'} List item content``

 ## Testing the view